-As an adult we feel the responsibility towards everything, even how we spend our free time.
+As adults, we feel responsible for everything, even how we spend our free time.
 That’s unfortunate for sure.
-So it’s important to demarcate wisely between your productive time and down time.
-You done always have to be productive, resting or indulging in something you like to do should not be considered a luxury.
+So it’s important to demarcate wisely between your productive time and downtime.
+You always have to be productive, resting or indulging in something you like to do should not be considered a luxury.

 Every time life gets too hard to bear, re-read the Harry Potter books for a sense of familiarity, watch and re-watch FRIENDS.
 It’s ok to admit that sometimes we need to distract our self with sometimes that’s not close to our reality, we need those safety nets, filled with advice, that can get you through many difficult moments.